M'el Dowd

 Mary Ellen Dowd (February 2, 1933 – September 26, 2012) was an American stage, musical theatre and film actress, and singer, whose career spanned half a century.
 Beginning in Shakespeare roles and films in the 1950s, Dowd continued to perform on stage, film and television into the 21st century.
 A frequent performer on Broadway in the 1960s, Dowd originated the role of Morgan le Fay in the musical Camelot.

 Early life and marriage

-Mary Ellen Dowd was born in Chicago, Illinois, the daughter of John J. Dowd and Catherine (née O'Conner) Dowd.
+Dowd was born in Chicago, Illinois, the daughter of John J. Dowd and Catherine (née O'Conner) Dowd.
 She moved to Boone, Iowa, with her family in 1945 and attended junior high school and high school there, where she acquired the nickname "Mel", which an agent later turned into M'el.
 After high school, she studied at the Goodman Theatre in Chicago before moving to New York City.

 In 1962, she married Henri G. Eudes, a native of France and restaurateur by vocation.
 The couple had one son, Richard.